dosisod/refurb/README.md

 Now all you need to type is `refurb file.py`!
 Supplying command line arguments will override any existing settings in the config file.

+You can use the `--config-file` flag to tell Refurb to use a different config file from the default `pyproject.toml` file.
+Note that it still must be in the same form as the normal `pyproject.toml` file.

 ## Using Refurb With `pre-commit`

 You can use Refurb with [pre-commit](https://pre-commit.com/) by adding the following